iotdomain/iotdomain-standard/iotconnect-standard.md

 In this example, the publisher mrbob must first have published its node discovery containing the identity attribute signed by the ZCAS before the message is accepted.

-# Signing Messages Using JWS
+# Message Signing

-Messages can be sent unsigned using plain text JSON and signed using flattened or compact JWS JSON serialization.
-It is still possible to publish plain text JSON messages but these messages MUST be discarded by all publishers that have joined the secured domain.
+Messages can be sent unsigned using plain text JSON or signed using compact JWS JSON serialization.
+It is possible to publish plain text JSON messages but these messages MUST be discarded by all publishers that have joined the secured domain.

 ## Plain text JSON - unsigned messages